jbrodriguez/controlr-support/README.md

 # Purpose

-This script retrieves control data from an unRAID server, in order to troubleshoot issues in a simulated development environment.
+This script retrieves control data from an Unraid server, in order to troubleshoot issues in a simulated development environment.

 To protect users privacy it strips sensitive data (registration info, disks serial nr, etc).